arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 To learn more about how to use this kit and quickly build useful and interesting projects with it, please refer to the dedicated course available at **[2]** as well as the official documentation **[3]**.

-### Getting Started - Arduino Web Editor
+### Getting Started - Arduino Cloud Editor

-All Arduino® boards, including this one, work out-of-the-box on the Arduino® Web Editor **[4]**, by just installing a simple plugin.
+All Arduino® boards, including this one, work out-of-the-box on the Arduino® Cloud Editor **[4]**, by just installing a simple plugin.

-The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
+The Arduino® Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[5]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino Cloud